Plan your time in Troyes with our guide to accommodation, costs and and a walking tour of the old town. Getty Images

 Now I am not particularly skilled in home improvements nor particularly enamored of tools, but am nevertheless enchanted by the Maison de l’Outil et de la Pensée Ouvrière (Tools and Trades museum), known as simply MOPO.

-This boasts a collection of more than 12,000 handmade tools from the 17th, 18th and 19th centuries, beautifully showcased in 65 displays organized by theme and divided into four families: wood, iron, animal and mineral.
+It boasts a collection of more than 12,000 handmade tools from the 17th, 18th and 19th centuries, beautifully showcased in 65 displays organized by theme and divided into four families: wood, iron, animal and mineral.
 Its resource center, containing more than 32,000 ancient and contemporary reference books, is the second-largest technical library of the country.
 Explanatory panels in the museum are in French, but the excellent audio guide in English (and other languages) gives an overall introduction to the showcase in one voice, and a second voice then gives details on a number of the tools on display.
-If you don’t want to spend two hours in the museum, you could skip this second voice.
+If you don’t want to spend two hours in the museum, you could skip the second narration.

 How much money do I need for a visit to Troyes?

 Troyes is not an expensive city to visit.
-You won’t need any money to visit the churches: entry to all of them is free (they open at 9:30am, are shut from 12:30–2pm and close at 5pm in winter and 6pm from April 1 to October 31).
+You won’t need any money to visit the churches: entry to all of them is free (they open at 9:30am, are shut from 12:30–2pm, and close at 5pm in winter and 6pm from April 1 to October 31).

 If you visit in winter (November 1–March 31) entry to the Modern Art Museum is free, as it is all year for those under the age of 26.
-Otherwise the tariff is €7.
-All the museums are free on the first Sunday of the month year-round.
-The Cité du Vitrail is €4 (€5 if there’s a temporary exhibition), free for anyone under 26, while MOPO is €8 (€4 for 12–18 year olds, free for under 12s).
-The excellent audio guide is €1.
+All museums are free on the first Sunday of the month year-round.

-There is accommodation for every budget from luxury to youth hostel.
-If you prefer independent establishments at the top end you may like the gorgeous 5-star La Maison de Rhodes (€300+ a night), its 4-star sister hotel (€230+ a night) Le Champ des Oiseaux next door, or the Maison M guesthouse (€140–180 breakfast included).
+There is accommodation for every budget from luxury to a youth hostel.
+If you prefer independent establishments at the top end you may like the gorgeous 5-star La Maison de Rhodes, its 4-star sister hotel Le Champ des Oiseaux is next door, or check out the Maison M guesthouse.

-The environmentally-aware will like the Ibis Styles hotel (from around €88, breakfast included), the first in France to get the low-energy building BBC (Bâtiment Basse Consommation) label.
-Those on a tighter budget should look to the €18 a night charged by the Troyes-Rosières youth hostel (25 minutes on bus 8 from the city center and the bus ticket costs €1.35).
+The environmentally-aware will like the Ibis Styles hotel, the first in France to get the low-energy building BBC (Bâtiment Basse Consommation) label.

-If you’d rather go for self-catering accommodation, the average price per night in the historic city center is €102.
+If you’d rather go for self-catering accommodation, the average price per night in the historic city center is around €100.

-A guide to average daily costs in Troyes
+Average daily costs in Troyes

 Lunch for two: €15